 Clinical trials

-Most recently, the team has used data from the STAMPEDE (from the UK), CHAARTED (from the USA) and GETUG (from Europe) trials which looked at the effects of docetaxel.
-This means that the team has so far analysed data from over 2,000 men across the world.
-The results of the analysis can be used by clinicians to treat smarter, not harder.
+The team used data from the STAMPEDE (UK), CHAARTED (USA) and GETUG (Europe) trials which looked at the effects of docetaxel, analysing data from over 2,000 men across the world.
+The results of the analysis is now being used by clinicians to treat smarter, not harder.

 Impact Approved